Table of Contents

 Unlike the DOG Care Dog Training Collar, it does not have a shock feature.

-Therefore, it is intended to successfully transmit training needs rather than punishment.
+Therefore, it is intended to transmit training needs rather than punishment successfully.

 This dog training collar is designed to train 2 dogs at the same time, with up to 1600 ft remote range.

-It has no electric shock, no prongs, only beep or vibration to help you train your pup into a well-behaved companion.
+It has no electric shock, prongs, beep, or vibration to help you train your pup into a well-behaved companion.

 Your dog can enjoy swimming and playing in the rain thanks to its 100% waterproof design.